BorjaIP/pkm/pkm/dev/Kubernetes.md

 reboot
 ```

-# PaC/IaC/CaC

 ## Declarative Configuration

 Kubernetes declarative configuration refers to the practice of declaring the desired state of applications and their resources in Kubernetes manifest files.
+This include [[IaC]], PaC or IaC.
 ### Structured Key-Value Pair

 Structured key-value pair meets the minimum data declaration requirements (int, string, list, dict, etc.)